K-12 Funding - General

 - provided the requirements for an educational program set out in the following Ministerial Orders:

 Capital funding is provided through a separate grant.
-See the Capital Planning website for details.
+See the Capital Management website for details.

 Partial or shorter courses (e.g., 2 credit courses) are prorated when calculating the FTE for secondary students.